mkushnir/mncommon/README.md

 completely different interface.

-Provides the same functionality as _mrkcommon/array.h_ plus: element addresses are guaranteed to be preserved after list resizing.
+Provides the same functionality as _mrkcommon/array.h_ plus: element addresses are guaranteed to be preserved after list re-sizing.
 Elements are never allocated in continuous memory.
 As in array, provides O(1) access to a list element by index at the cost of maintaining internal index structure.
 Internal index is implemented as a contiguous array.